hectorjsmith/antaeus/docs/ImplementationPlan.md

   - This ignores the next retry value
   - Will throw an exception if the invoice status is not "failed"
   - Will throw an exception if the invoice is not yet due (i.e. creation time not from before the start of the month)
+- [x] Fix JSON formatting of dates in Rest API
 - [ ] Handle interruptions during payment process
     - Add new `PROCESSING` status
     - Before paying invoice, set status to `PROCESSING` and retry time to +1h and save to DB